A holiday in Rome people will not forget

 1. Insanes Dreams 2.
 Christian Lunatic 3.
 World Of Shit 4.
 Humanity Disarmed 5.
 I'm Rotten 6.
 Red Death

 Although Evil Offering's We Bring Your Death has been marketed as a mini album, it is actually only a couple of minutes shorter than the band's subsequent more official full-length release, therefore it would seem fair to consider this as a full-fledged debut album already.
 Obviously the songs are on the lengthy side, which is not a problem in itself.
 More troublesome is that certain tracks seem somewhat hastily arranged, with several sections that do not fit together in the best possible way.
-Most of the time the band stick to typical high-speed antics, while the vocals often appear reminiscent of Vio-lence in the late eighties though not quite as obtrusive.
+Most of the time the band stick to typical high-speed antics, while the vocals often appear reminiscent of Vio-lence in the late 1980s though not quite as obtrusive.
 There are short moments of slight interest but these are fragmented around, and by the time you have sort of warmed up this album already ends - it almost starts to win you over, but not quite.

 EVIL OFFERING - Wake Up For Another Nightmare